Offshore Banking- Fourth Flag of Internationalization Strategy

 This list may be overwhelming to some, where do you start?

 I would recommend starting with Euro Pacific Bank, which is an offshore bank which allows for normal “traditional” offshore bank accounts – but also provides a dedicated banker for each account.

 Another very interesting product they offer is a “Gold backed debit card”.

-This is essentially a gold account, where each time you swipe your card, a % of your holding (equal to the spot rate at gold) will be deducted from your account to pay for the item.
+This is essentially a gold account, where each time you swipe your card, a % of your holding (equal to the spot rates at gold) will be deducted from your account to pay for the item.